Police report details the hours leading up to Fotis Dulos' death

-HARTFORD, Conn — FOX61 obtaining the 19-page police report detailing the hours leading up to the moment Fotis Dulos took his own life.
+HARTFORD, Conn — FOX61 obtained the 19 page police report detailing the hours leading up to the moment Fotis Dulos took his own life.

 Dulos called his girlfriend, Anna Curry, who told police he sounded out of breath on that phone call.
 He shared with her that he was heading to Stamford for his court appearance, she would soon discover he never left his Jefferson Crossing home.
 Curry was called by Attorney Kevin Smith who informed her that Fotis was not present at the courthouse.